-Upon completion of wood construction, including connections the SIR submits a completion report to the SER and the Building Official.
+Upon completion of wood construction, including connections the SIR submits a completion report to the SER and the City Building Official.

 Structural Steel

 The purpose of this section is to describe the TPIP responsibilities associated with the fabrication and erection of structural steel elements.